matthewcrowley/swe3643-project/README.md

 	- Fun Fact: Loves animals!
 Would not hurt a fly!

 ## Architecture
 The system is designed in a way where the two modules are loosely coupled.
+With the modules being loosely coupled, I achieve the single responsibility principle.
 There are two different projects in this Rider solution.
 There is a CalculatorLogic project and a CalculatorLogicUnitTests project.
 The unit test class does not perform any mathematical operations whatsoever.
 It simply references the calculator logic module and performs tests on it.
 The tests achieve **100%** coverage whilst testing for various different failing states and succeeding states.
 This diagram was created in PlantUML, and I will provide the diagram along with the code below.

 **System Architecture Diagram**